MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ## Post purchase

-1. After activation, the customer is redirected from the landing page to Teams License Management.
+1. After activation, the user is redirected from the landing page to Teams License Management.

-1. Upon successful completion of subscription purchase, the customer is redirected to the app landing page for subscription activation.
+1. Upon successful subscription purchase, the user is redirected to the app landing page for subscription activation.
 This is the existing experience for user purchasing [Monetized apps in Teams](https://aka.ms/TMTG).

-1. After the customer activates the subscription purchase on landing page, customer is redirected to subscriptions page in Teams via a [redirect URL](https://teams.microsoft.com/_#/subscriptionManagement) link or button that the customer selects on the publisher landing page.
+1. After the user activates the subscription purchase on the landing page, the user is redirected to the subscription page in Teams via a [redirect URL](https://teams.microsoft.com/_#/subscriptionManagement) link or button that the user selects on the publisher landing page.

 ## Remove a SaaS offer from your app